Restaurant Menu Photo SOP: The 90-Minute Shoot → Enhance → Publish Workflow

 - Hold the foam board opposite the window to soften shadows.

-- Turn off mixed overhead lights if they add yellow or green color.
+- Turn off mixed overhead lights if they add yellow/green color.

-Background rule: pick one background for the whole batch.
-If your menu is already inconsistent, consistency is the biggest upgrade.
+Background rule: pick ONE background for the whole batch.
+If your menu is already inconsistent, consistency is the #1 upgrade.

 2) Shoot a test plate (5 minutes)